María Adelaida Puerta

-María Adelaida Puerta Restrepo (born 11 November 1982, Medellín, Colombia) is a Colombian actress known for her role as Catalina in the Colombian television series Sin tetas no hay paraíso by Caracol Televisión network and in El Capo by Canal RCN.
+María Adelaida Puerta Restrepo (born 11 November 1982) is a Colombian actress known for her role as Catalina in the Colombian television series Sin tetas no hay paraíso by Caracol Televisión network and in El Capo by Canal RCN.
 Both of these roles earned her India Catalina Awards.

 Life

 María Adelaida Puerta was born on 11 November 1982 in Medellín, Colombia.

 At 19 years old, she left her home city of Medellín to live in Bogotá.
 There, she studied at the Teatro Libre de Bogotá and La Casa del Teatro Nacional.
 During this time, she also traveled to multiple countries, where she acquired more skills for her work as an actress.

 She worked at Mapa Teatro, under directors Heidi Abderhalden and Rolf Abderhalden.
 In film, she worked with Felipe Aljure, Ricardo Gabrielli, Klych Lópezn, and Jaime Escallón.

 Currently, she is based in México City, where she continues her career as an actress.

 She has spoken about her interest in and practicing of yoga and meditation, which she has said helps her physical, mental, and spiritual well-being.
 Before leaving Colombia, she spent a year and a half teaching classes in yoga at women's prisons in Bogotá.